dszakallas/ldbc_snb_datagen_blogpost/readme.md

 ![Spark eats up memory fast (SF100)](mr_sf100_mem_free.png) Spark eats up memory fast (SF100, 2nd graph shows master)

 `i3.2xlarge` would have been the most straightforward option for scaling up the instances, however the humongous 1.9 TB disk of this image is completely unnecessary for the job.
-I decided to go with the cheaper `r5d.2xlarge` instance, largely identical to `i3.2xlarge`, except it _only_ has a 300 GB SSD.
+Instead the cheaper `r5d.2xlarge` instance was utilised, largely identical to `i3.2xlarge`, except it _only_ has a 300 GB SSD.

 | SF   | workers | Platform | Instance Type | runtime (min) | runtime * worker/SF (min) |